ppbpdx/murmurations-server/README.md

-# Simple GraphQL Node Server
+# Simple GraphQL Profile Server
 This example is a simple Flask Python implementation of a server that updates from the Murmurations directory and serves up the results using a GraphQL API.